thephez/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/masternode.md

 120
 {% endhighlight %}

-Get summarized count of all masternode nodes
+Get summarized count of all masternodes

 {% highlight bash %}
 dash-cli -testnet masternode count all